 Scholarship support is more critical than ever.
-Today, 97% of Rider’s talented and deserving students receive some level of financial aid from the University, totaling over $61 million annually.
-Scholarships help attract the best and brightest students and help to make a Rider education accessible for all, regardless of their financial status.
-Scholarships funded by individual donors, corporations, foundations, and organizations provide essential support for this critical area of need on both the Lawrenceville and Princeton campuses.
+Today, more than 97% of Rider’s talented and deserving students receive some level of financial aid from the University.
+These scholarships aid in attracting the best and brightest students and help make a Rider education affordable for all students, regardless of their financial status.
+Rider is grateful to the many individual donors, corporations, foundations, and organizations that provide essential support for this critical area of need on both the Lawrenceville and Princeton campuses.
 Below are the ways to provide scholarship support to Rider’s students.

 An endowed scholarship of $25,000 or more ensures that funds are available in perpetuity to ensure the promise of a Rider education to students for years to come.
-Each year, a portion of the accrued interest funds a scholarship award; the remainder is returned to the endowment so that it will grow with every passing year.
+Each year, a portion of the accrued interest funds a scholarship award while the remainder is returned to the endowment so that it will grow with every passing year.
 Since endowed scholarships become a “living” part of the University, many donors choose to create one to commemorate a family legacy, a dear friend, or another important individual.